Dr Tracey Bjorkman

 2004 - Dr Peter Madden, Initial examination of Australian made media to allow organ culture of corneas and thereby extend storage from the current 7 days to 30 days.

-2004 - Dr G. Leggatt, Understanding of killer T cells biology such that imporovements can be made in the next generation of vaccines targeting tumours and viral infections such as HIV.
+2004 – Dr G. Leggatt, Understanding killer T cells biology so that improvements can be made in the next generation of vaccines targeting tumours and viral infections such as HIV.

 2005 - Dr Heather Beamish, Improving treatments involving the identification of mutations in cancer cells and specifically targeting those mutations.

-2005 - Prof. Paul Colditz, Research into brain development, hyuposic damage in brains and kidney, ensuring that mothers and babies receive the optimal evidence based investigations and treatments.
+2005 – Prof. Paul Colditz, Research into brain development, hypoxic damage in brains and kidney, ensuring that mothers and babies receive the optimal evidence based investigations and treatments.

-2007 - Dr Kathryn Buller, determing mechanisms contributing to brain injury in premature neonates.
+2007 – Dr Kathryn Buller, determining mechanisms contributing to brain injury in premature neonates.

 2008 - Dr Gethin Thomas, Identification and characterisation of novel genes involved in bone and joint disease, specifically a form of arthritis affecting the spine called ankylosing spondylitis and osteoporosis.
 This increased knowledge of the disease processes can then give rise to new drugs and treatments.

-2008 - Dr Christine Staatz, Tailoring doses of the newer immunosuppresent drugs to improve outcomes after transplants.
+2008 – Dr Christine Staatz, Tailoring doses of the newer immunosuppresant drugs to improve outcomes after transplants.

 2008 - Dr Ingrid Hickman, Obesity related inflammation and insulin resistance in chronic Liver disease.
 Exercise and diet as treatment options.

-2011 - Dr Tracey Bjorkman, researching hypoxic injury in newborns;seizures and brain injuries, neuroprotective therapies, Perinatal GABA receptive debelopment.
+2011 – 2018 – Dr Tracey Bjorkman, researching hypoxic injury in newborns; seizures and brain injuries, neuroprotective therapies, Perinatal GABA receptive development.

 There are many successful medical researchers who have received funding through the Foundation.
-Today, the Foundation supports medical research at the Princess Alexandra Hospital, Royal Brisbane & Women's Hospital and the School of Pharmacology, University of Queensland.
+Today, the Foundation supports medical research at the University of Queensland Centre for Clinical Research, the Princess Alexandra Hospital, Institute of Health and Biomedical Innovation, Queensland University of Technology, and the School of Medical Science, Griffith University.

-Other notable recipients are Professor Ian Frazer who received early funding for his now world famous research into cervical cancer, Professor Lawrie Hirst's groundbreaking Optical research, Professor Paul Colditz' Perinatal research into preterm babies and Dr Kathryn Buller examining brain injury in neonates plus many other worthy researchers.
+Other notable recipients are Professor Ian Frazer who received early funding for his world famous research into cervical cancer and the development of Gardasil, Professor Lawrie Hirst’s groundbreaking Optical research, Professor Paul Colditz’ Perinatal research into preterm babies and Dr Kathryn Buller’s research which examined brain injury in neonates plus many other worthy researchers.